9elt/Reko/README.md

 ## Algorithm

-Reko API matching algorithm is **hash based**.

 ### user hash

-The hash is 64-bit and each position represents an anime statistic.
+Reko matching algorithm is **hash based**, it uses a 64-bit hash with each position representing an anime statistic.
 The latter are ordered by mal popularity weighted for mean score.

 <blockquote><small><sup>complete <a href="statistics.txt">reference</a>, example:</sup></small>